Viper Strategic Strike missile

 The Viper is a cruise missile being developed for the United States Army.

 Design

-The Viper is designed as a vertical takeoff (VTO) surface-to-surface cruise missile.
-Taking advantage of the emergence of low-cost, man-portable intelligence, surveillance and reconnaissance (ISR) assets allowing maneuver elements to see farther than they were previously able to, the Viper is intended to enable tactical units to engage high-value targets, such as radar arrays and artillery pieces, well beyond the forward line of troops.
+The Viper is designed as a vertical takeoff (VTO) surface-to-surface missile.
+Taking advantage of the emergence of low-cost, man-portable intelligence, surveillance and reconnaissance (ISR) assets allowing maneuver elements to see further than they were previously able to, the Viper is intended to enable tactical units to engage high-value targets, such as radar arrays and artillery pieces, well beyond the forward line of troops.
 The weapon will have a range of 290 km with a warhead exceeding 10 kg, providing the range of a HIMARS, the speed of a cruise missile and the lethality of a Hellfire missile.
 Artificial intelligence and several different radio frequencies will be used for communication, navigation and targeting in areas where GPS is severed.
 It is planned to cost less than $100,000 and be fielded at company- through brigade-level formations.